Bahá’í World/Volume 24/Statistics

 Bahá’í Publishing Trusts 30

-All statistics as Qf May 1995
+All statistics as of May 1995 [Page 318]

 Geographic distribution of Local Spiritual Assemblies by continent[edit]

-Growth in the number of localities Where Bahá’ís reside
+Growth in the number of localities where Bahá’ís reside[edit]

 Growth in the number of National and Regional Spiritual Assemblies